Simpson Tide: Russia-Ukraine crisis "prediction"

 In 2014, it was alleged that the episode's Soviet Union revival joke predicted the recent Russian annexation of Crimea from Ukraine.
 Following the Russian invasion of Ukraine in February 2022, rumors began spreading that the joke also predicted that this war between Russia and Ukraine, both of which were previously part of the Soviet Union, would happen.
-In an interview with Hollywood Reporter, Simpsons showrunner Al Jean responded to the prediction rumors by claiming that now 24-year-old gag was “very sad” and that “There is the kind of prediction, where we reference something that has happened, happening again — we hope it wouldn’t, but sadly, it does.”
-In addition to the ordering the Russian military invasion of Ukraine, Russian leader Vladimir Putin, who Jean blamed for the rising tensions, has also previous made efforts to intervene in the affairs of other former Soviet republics as well, with another example being 2008 Russian invasion of Georgia.
-Jean also stated on his Twitter account "Very sad to say this was not hard to predict."
+In an interview with Hollywood Reporter, showrunner Al Jean responded to the prediction rumors by claiming that the gag was “very sad” and that “There is the kind of prediction, where we reference something that has happened, happening again — we hope it wouldn’t, but sadly, it does.”
+In addition to the ordering the Russian military invasion of Ukraine, Russian leader Vladimir Putin, who Jean blamed for the rising tensions, has also previously made efforts to intervene in the affairs of other former Soviet republics as well, with another example being 2008 Russian invasion of Georgia.

 Reception

-In its original broadcast, "Simpson Tide" finished 29th in ratings for the week of March 23–29, 1998, with a Nielsen rating of 9.2, equivalent to approximately 9.0 million viewing households.
-It was the second highest-rated show on the Fox network that week, following The X-Files.
+In its original broadcast, "Simpson Tide" finished 29th in ratings for the week of March 23–29, 1998, with a Nielsen rating of 9.2, equivalent to approximately 9.0 million viewing households; it was the second highest-rated show on the Fox network that week, following The X-Files.

+The episode received mostly positive reviews from critics, and is considered to be one of the best episodes of the season.

-Michael Schiffer, one of the writers of the film Crimson Tide, is said to have enjoyed this episode.
+Michael Schiffer, one of the writers of Crimson Tide itself, is said to have enjoyed this episode.
 Mike Reiss considers the sequence where Russia returns to being the Soviet Union to be "the nuttiest the show has ever been".
 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "a fairly straightforward episode where the biggest laugh comes from Homer being able to talk to penguins and Bart trying to impress his classmates by doing The Bartman."

+In his 2015 retrospective review for The A.V.
+Club, writer Kyle Ryan considered the episode "the most '90s episode" of the series due to its heavy usage of contemporary references.
+Ryan also said that the episode deserves to be mentioned as part of the show's "golden era": "While it’s strange to think of an episode where Homer loses his job, becomes a submarine captain, and causes an international incident as 'tightly written,' it is.
+The Simpsons excels when it meanders, too, but Sternin and Ventimilia wrote an efficient joke machine of an episode that delivers plenty of laughs with a clean, circular episode structure.
+You could probably argue it’s a little too neat in that way, but when there’s a picture of Homer in an ushanka doing a Russian kalinka dance, and Lisa says, 'I told him that photo would come back to haunt him,' who’s going to complain?"